rackerlabs/rackspace-how-to/content/cloud-servers/preparing-data-disks-on-linux-cloud-servers.md

         sudo fdisk -l

    In the volume list, the device `/dev/xvda` is the system disk.
-Other volumes listed are your data, or Cloud Block Storage, disks.
+Other volumes listed are your data or Cloud Block Storage disks.

-2. To partition the disk, run the following `fdisk` utility and specify the disk.
+2. To partition the disk, run the following `fdisk` utility and specify the disk, which produces the output similar to that which is shown:

         root@nosnetdfw:~# fdisk /dev/xvde